CarterA/Curriculum/Log.md

 * Completing a rough draft of the first page, and at the very least doing page two as well.
 * Drafting illustrations for the first two pages.
 * Planning out some of the first worksheets.

+##02/23/10
+Here is what I've done so far today:

+* Emailed the director of the Computer Magnet program at TJ, asking him if I could come in and test the curriculum next week.
+Hopefully I'll get a response within a couple days.
+* Got a response from the director at TJ, no dice.
+Next week is CSAP testing, and it's too short of notice for any teacher anyway.